cuiyongbo/hello-world/my_wiki/programmer_note/memcached/memcached_introduction.rst

 it generally also grows in terms of the data that must be regularly accessed.
 A deployment strategy where these two aspects of your system scale together just makes sense.

-The illustration only shows two web servers for simplicity, but the property remains the same as the number increases.
-If you had 50 web servers, you'd still have a usable cache size of 64MB in the first example, but in the second, you'd have 3.2GB of usable cache.

-Of course, you aren't required to use your web server's memory for cache.
-Many memcached users have dedicated machines that are built to only be memcached servers.

 .. rubric:: Footnotes

 .. [#] https://www.memcached.org/about